ploink/psumon/README.md

 To measure the voltages, the DC levels are divided down using a resistive divider to get them within range of the 1.1V reference from the ATtiny24A MCU.
 Using a capacitor, the AC ripple voltages are coupled directly to the same MCU pins to get a better sensitivity.
 This means the firmware needs to average to get the DC level and determine min/max values to get the ripple.

+The 78L05 (IC2) is to make sure the MCU gets a stable 5V power even if the DUT (device under test) is very bad.

 Do NOT replace the three tantalum capacitors with ceramics.
 The ESR is important for suppressing high frequency resonance in the power cable, but you may want to add a 100nF ceramic in parallel as is required in the <a href="http://www.formfactors.org/developer/specs/atx12v%20psdg2.01.pdf">ATX PSU design guide (pdf)</a> section 3.2.6.

 ## Calibration